Beginner Photography Workshop

-This is for beginners who have a Digital Single Lens Reflex camera (or similar) and want to learn how to shoot with more confidence and creative control.
-This is a hands-on workshop with a small group, live shooting demonstrations and time for your questions.
-The instructor will cover all the topics below.
-We keep the class size small so there’s time for interaction and problem solving.
+This workshop is a perfect place to start for beginners who have a Digital Single Lens Reflex (DSLR) or mirrorless camera and want to learn how to shoot with more confidence and creative control.
+This is a hands-on workshop with a small group, live shooting demonstrations, and time for your questions.
+The instructor will cover all the topics listed below.
+We keep the class size small, so there’s time for interaction and problem solving.

 WHAT YOU’LL LEARN